Complaints: A Colleague

 - Physical mistreatment of patients.

-This is of course political dynamite and carries all the potential for destroying working relationships.
+This is of course highly serious and carries all the potential for destroying working relationships.
 It needs to be handled extremely sensitively.

 Understandably, people are reluctant to make a complaint in these situations due to fears about: